-Richmond Police Department employees do not have authority to enforce federal civil immigration law.
+Richmond Police Department members do not have authority to enforce federal civil immigration law.
 The Constitution's Fourth Amendment and the Vermont Constitution's Article 11 right against unreasonable search and seizure apply equally to all individuals residing in and traveling through Vermont.

-b.RPD employees shall not facilitate the detention of undocumented individuals or individuals suspected of being undocumented by federal immigration authorities for suspected civil immigration violations.
+- A. Richmond Police Department members will not inquire of a person about that person's immigration status unless it is necessary to the ongoing investigation of a criminal offense which must be based on reasonable suspicion, probable cause or relevant exigent circumstances, supported by articulable facts, circumstances, and conclusions.
+Agency members shall not use individual personal characteristics to ask about or investigate immigration status. - B. Richmond Police Department members shall not facilitate the detention of undocumented individuals or individuals suspected of being undocumented by federal immigration authorities for suspected civil immigration violations.
 See Section XI below.

+&lt;sup>1 VT Act 56 (2016), codified in 20 V.S.A. § 2402(2) (biased enforcement as Category B unprofessional conduct), § 2403 (duty to report to Council), § 2404 (duty to investigate) and § 2406 (Council-issued sanctions).
-C. RPD employees shall not initiate or prolong stops for the purpose of enforcing civil immigration matters, such as suspicion of undocumented status, nor shall they prolong stops for the purpose of allowing federal immigration authorities to conduct such investigation.

-d.RPD employees shall not arrest or detain any individual based on an immigration "administrative warrant" or "immigration detainer."
+- C. Richmond Police Department members shall not initiate or prolong stops for the purpose of enforcing civil immigration matters, such as suspicion of undocumented status, nor shall they prolong stops for the purpose of allowing federal immigration authorities to conduct such investigation. - D. Richmond Police Department members shall not arrest or detain any individual based on an immigration "administrative warrant" or "immigration detainer."
 These documents have not been issued or reviewed by a neutral magistrate and do not have the authority of a judicial warrant.
-In addition, these documents do not meet the probable cause requirements of the Fourth Amendment and Article 11 of the Vermont Constitution.

-e.RPD employees shall not hold for, or transfer people to, federal immigration agents unless the federal agents provide a judicial warrant for arrest.
+In addition, these documents do not meet the probable cause requirements of the Fourth Amendment and Article 11 of the Vermont Constitution. - E. Richmond Police Department members shall not hold for, or transfer people to, federal immigration agents unless the federal agents provide a judicial warrant for arrest.
 An immigration detainer is not a warrant and is not reviewed by a judge, and therefore is not a lawful basis to arrest or detain anyone.
 Valid criminal warrants of arrest, regardless of crime, shall not be confused with immigration detainers.
-This provision does not affect the proper handling of arrests and detentions associated with judicially-issued criminal arrest warrants.

-f.
-Personal characteristics and/or immigration status, including the existence of a civil immigration detainer, shall not affect the detainee's ability to participate in pre-charge or police-initiated pre-court processes such as referral to diversion or a Community Justice Center.
-Furthermore, personal characteristics and/or immigration status shall not be used as a criteria for citation, arrest, or continued custody under Rule 3 of the Vermont Rules of Criminal Procedure.
+This provision does not affect the proper handling of arrests and detentions associated with judicially-issued criminal arrest warrants. - F. Personal characteristics and/or immigration status, including the existence of a civil immigration detainer, shall not affect the detainee's ability to participate in pre-charge or police-initiated pre-court processes such as referral to diversion or a Community Justice Center.
+Furthermore, personal characteristics and/or immigration status shall not be used as criteria for citation, arrest, or continued custody under Rule 3 of the Vermont Rules of Criminal Procedure.